sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ### Dot Products are 1-Dimensional Cases of Matrix-Vector Multiplication

 Although it may not be obvious, dot products are simply 1-dimensional cases of matrix-vector multiplication.
 That is, dot products also transform bases by computing weighted vector sums.
 The only nuance is that the transformations applied by dot products occur in a 1-dimensional space (i.e., a line).
 To understand the geometry of dot products, consider two vectors of $\mathbf{a} = \[1, 2\]$ and $\mathbf{b} = \[3, 1\]$.
-In computing the dot product between these vectors, $\mathbf{a}^\top \mathbf{b}$, basis vectors still exist, but they are now 1-dimensional.
+In computing the dot produict between these vectors, $\mathbf{a}^\top \mathbf{b}$, basis vectors still exist, but they are now 1-dimensional.
 More specifically, the first basis vector of $\mathbf{b}$, $b_x = 3$, is multiplied by 1 and the second basis vector, $b_y = 1$, is multiplied by 2.
-I have provided Animation \ref{anim:"dot-product} to clearly explain the geometry of dot products.
+I have provided Animation \ref{anim:dot-product} to clearly explain the geometry of dot products.

 $$
 \begin{spreadlines}{0.75em}